French Refresher Course: 9 Simple Ways to Revive Your French

-Spend a lot of time using a word processor or email host?
+Spend a lot of time using a word processor or a computer?
 There’s no reason why you can’t change their language settings.
 You’ll learn common phrases and have a constant reminder of your linguistic goals, plus you’ll learn a few new technical words!

 If you work for a large company there might be another department that communicates with French speakers regularly.

 You may be able to get paid while gaining language experience in a fast-paced, real-world setting.
 Who knows?
 Your French language knowledge might be rare in-house, so it’s worth a shot.